dhiraj2105/codehub/README.md

-I will push daily here , starting with start patterns.
+I will push daily here in java and c++ , starting with start patterns.